QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 ⚠️ Remote Local Administrator pth is not possible by default.
 You need to disable DisableRestrictedAdmin, for instance, using: `reg add HKLM\System\CurrentControlSet\Control\Lsa /t REG_DWORD /v DisableRestrictedAdmin /d 0x0 /f`.

-* We can use the popular [Mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md) tool.
+* We can use the popular [Mimikatz](/cybersecurity/red-team/tools/utilities/creds/mimikatz.md) tool on Windows.

+* We can use [linikatz](https://github.com/CiscoCXSecurity/linikatz) <small>(0.5k ⭐)</small> on a Linux target

-* We can use the [Invoke-TheHash](https://github.com/Kevin-Robertson/Invoke-TheHash) <small>(1.4k ⭐, 2018 🪦)</small> script suite.
+* We can use the [Invoke-TheHash](https://github.com/Kevin-Robertson/Invoke-TheHash) <small>(1.4k ⭐, 2018 🪦)</small> script suite on Windows.
 We can use it to create a user on the target, if we have admin access onto the target.
 Otherwise, pop a reverse shell.

 ```shell!
 PS> Import-Module .\Invoke-TheHash.psd1